-Waukegan Personal Injury Lawyers
+Waukegan Personal Injury Lawyer

 Our law firm prides itself on aggressively litigating incidents occurring in Waukegan, where people have been seriously injured or killed by the carelessness or recklessness of others.

-From Humble Beginnings to Larger Illinois City
+Waukegan, Illinois: From Humble Beginnings to Larger Illinois City

-The city of Waukegan is situated eight miles south of the Wisconsin border on the shores of Lake Michigan.
+The city of Waukegan is situated eight miles south of the Wisconsin border on the shores of Lake Michigan in Lake County.
 The community is one of the oldest in Illinois, dating back to the early 1800s when it was known as "Little Fort."

 Early Waukegan, a Manufacturing City

 In the late 1800s and through the middle of the twentieth century, Waukegan was, for the most part, a manufacturing and industrial city.
-With the railroad stop and lake port, it was an ideal place for the much-needed boost to the economy.
+With the railroad stop and Lake Michigan port, it was an ideal place for the much-needed boost to the economy.

 Recent Revitalization of Downtown Waukegan, IL

-With manufacturing and industries either closing or moving to cheaper labor markets, the city has looked to new ways to support its growing population.
-There are two larger cities on either side of it to the north, Milwaukee, and to the south, Chicago.
-Waukegan hopes to make itself a desirable place to live to attract workers from both cities.
+With manufacturing and industries either closing or moving to cheaper labor markets, Waukegan and Lake County have looked to new ways to support their growing population.
+The two larger cities on either side of Waukegan to the north, Milwaukee, and to the south, Chicago, provide employment opportunities.

-The downtown is scheduled to have old buildings restored as well.
+Downtown Waukegan, Illinois, is scheduled to have old buildings restored as well.
 The renovation already started with the refurbishment of the Genesee Theatre in the downtown area after it had been closed for more than a decade.
 The theatre reopened in 2003, drawing people from miles around.

 Waukegan City Hall